 Don’t worry: TurboTax makes filing your taxes effortless by asking simple questions related to you and gives you the tax deductions and credits you’re eligible for based on your entries.
 You don’t need to know anything about tax forms or tax laws.

-If you have questions, you can connect live via one-way video to a TurboTax Live CPA or Enrolled Agent with an average of 15 years experience, to get your tax questions answered.
-TurboTax Live CPAs and Enrolled Agents are available in English and Spanish, year-round and can also review, sign, and file your tax return.
+If you have questions, you can connect live via one-way video to a TurboTax Live tax expert with an average of 12 years experience, to get your tax questions answered.
+TurboTax Live tax experts are available in English and Spanish, year-round and can also review, sign, and file your tax return from the comfort of your home.
+You can also fully hand over your taxes to a TurboTax Live tax expert – from start to finish.
 Now get to filing…and that tax refund!